 Other Versions and Accessories

 Smith makes a full line of cycling helmets including the Forefront 2 MIPS reviewed here.
-The Forefront 2 is also available without the MIPS liner for $200.
+It is available in seven different color options to suit a wide range of tastes.
+Some of the color options are available without MIPS as well and retail for a bit less.

-The Session is another great helmet in Smith's lineup that provides a similar level of coverage with better ventilation and a retail price of $160.
+The Session is another great helmet in Smith's lineup that provides a similar level of coverage with better ventilation and a lower retail price.

 To use the integrated camera and light mount on the Forefront 2 you'll need to purchase the Forefront 2 Mount Kit.
 This mount kit retails for $15 and works on both the original Forefront and Forefront 2 models.